 How to get around in South Africa

 The best way to get around is by car.
 The scenery is absolutely spectacular, with views over the rugged coastline and mountains rising right alongside the cliffs and beaches.
+It’s actually one of the best ways to travel South Africa on a budget!
 WikiTravel has a comprehensive overview on driving in South Africa, plus information on public buses and trains.

 Rates for a rental car at Cape Town Airport start at US$12/ ZAR150 per day.

 When to go surfing in South Africa